Hero image desktop Hero image mobile

 5. Red meat aims to be carbon neutral by 2030

 Further reducing net GHG emissions from grazing management, lot feeding and processing is a priority for the Australian red meat industry, which has a goal of being carbon neutral by 2030 (CN30).
-With the CN30 Roadmap guiding the industry towards achieving this target, Australian red meat producers are reducing net emissions through:
+The four pillars of the Australian Red Meat Industry's Carbon Neutral by 2030 (CN30) Roadmap guide the industry towards achieving this target.

 • Pastures, shrubs and legumes that improve livestock productivity and lower methane emissions